NewFind your real estate agent style: take the assessment

 202485 / 100k896 / 100k84%

-Reported violent offenses per 100k were lower in 2024 than in 2023.
+Reported violent offenses per 100k were lower in 2024 than in 2023, and property offenses were lower.
 Years with sparse reporting are omitted.
+Pennsylvania switched crime-reporting systems in 2021 (SRS to NIBRS), so comparisons across that line are imperfect.

-By town in Northampton County
+By municipality in Northampton County

 Bangor333 / 100k803 / 100k2024